-After the Munich massacre in 1972, the European countries started to form a new law enforcement and military units to deal with similar situations.
+After the Munich massacre in 1972, the European countries started to form new law enforcement and military units to deal with similar situations.
 As the French always had strong Army and law enforcement agencies, they also followed that example.
 Among the many formed units, one is quite special.
-In June 1985, the French Police Nationale formed RAID in an effort to combat the rising amount of violent crime and terrorism sweeping through Europe and France at that time.
+In June 1985, the French Police Nationale formed RAID to combat the rising violent crime and terrorism sweeping Europe and France.

-Although they are not the first created counter-terrorism unit in France they have quickly gained an excellent reputation as an intervention unit that is able to respond quickly and professionally to all tasks.
-They were not well known as it’s older counterpart, the GIGN, but now they are almost equal.
-Their unofficial nickname throughout France is The Black Panthers due to the design of RAID insignia and the black coveralls and jackets worn by it’s operators.
+Although they are not the first created counter-terrorism unit in France, they have quickly gained an excellent reputation as an intervention unit that can respond rapidly and professionally to all tasks.
+They were not well known as its older counterpart, the GIGN, but now they are almost equal.
+Throughout France, their unofficial nickname is The Black Panthers due to the design of the RAID emblem and the black coveralls and jackets worn by its operators.

 - Assisting other police and security agencies in dealing with violent criminal and terrorist organizations.

-- Assisting other law enforcement agencies in securing large events of national and international importance.
+- Assisting other law enforcement agencies in securing significant events of national and international importance.

-- Protection of French VIPs, as well as foreign presidents and heads of state visiting France.
+- Protection of French VIPs and foreign presidents and heads of state visiting France.

 The French Police Nationale’s RAID headquarters is based in Bievres (on the outskirts of Paris).
-The RAID is a relatively small special weapons and tactics unit consisting of approximately 60 operators, which are organized into four 10-man assault groups, one 10-man specialist group ( such as EOD personnel, hostage negotiators, and other specialists), and the balance forming the unit’s command cadre.
+The RAID is a relatively small special weapons and tactics unit consisting of approximately 450 operators organized into 10-man assault groups, one 10-man specialist group (EOD personnel, hostage negotiators, and other specialists), and the balance forming the unit’s command cadre.

 Training and selection

-The candidates for RAID operators are selected from Nationale Police officers which are experienced in doing their job.
-The candidates must be between 25 to 35 years old and to have at least five years of job experience.
-Normally, they must be in excellent physical condition.
-Candidates from all over France apply, but the rate of candidates who successfully finish selection process is only about 10 from 600.
-After passing selection, candidates are sent to basic training which lasts for nine months, after they successfully finish that, they are considered operators.
+The candidates for RAID operators are selected from Nationale Police officers who are experienced in doing their job.
+The candidates must be between 25 to 35 years old and have at least five years of job experience.
+Usually, they must be in excellent physical condition.
+Candidates from all over France apply, but the rate of candidates who successfully finish the selection process is only about ten from 600.
+After passing selection, candidates are sent to basic training, which lasts for nine months; after they successfully finish, they are considered operators.

-RAID’s best-known operation and best public known occurred on May 15, 1993 when a RAID assault force consisted of fifteen men ended a two-day stand off between law enforcement units and a terrorist.
+Unit’s best-known operation and best public known occurred on May 15, 1993, when a RAID assault force consisting of fifteen men ended a two-day standoff between law enforcement units and a terrorist.
 The terrorist had an explosive device on his chest.
-He also took 21 nursery school children and their teacher hostage.
+He also took 21 nursery school children and their teachers hostage.
 The explosive device strapped on his chest was made of 16 sticks of dynamite.
 When microphones placed around the school by RAID operators indicated that the terrorist, an Algerian named Eric Schmidt, was snoring, the RAID jumped into action.

-In the next years, RAID, along with other French security and law enforcement agencies, has been heavily involved in operations and missions combating a new wave of Islamic terrorism directed at France due to its support of the Algerian government.
-In a large scale operation conducted in November of 1994, RAID, and several other police and intelligence, launched a massive sweep to round up suspected members of known terrorist organizations.
-The sweep was successful in netting a large cache or weapons, explosives, ammunition, and other equipment.
+In the following years, RAID, along with other French security and law enforcement agencies, has been heavily involved in operations and missions combating a new wave of Islamic terrorism directed at France due to its support of the Algerian government.
+In a large-scale operation conducted in November of 1994, RAID, and several other police and intelligence, launched a massive sweep to round up suspected members of known terrorist organizations.
+The sweep successfully netted a large cache of weapons, explosives, ammunition, and other equipment.

 Gear and equipment

 RAID operators are equipped with the best gear and equipment money can buy.
-They are outfitted with flame resistant coveralls, balaclavas, and gloves.
-The both RAID and GIGN use a variety of weapons but, unlike GIGN, RAID operators are permitted to select their own weapons.
+They are outfitted with flame-resistant coveralls, balaclavas, and gloves.
+Both RAID and GIGN use various weapons, but unlike GIGN, RAID operators can select their weapons.

-Usually, the RAID’s primary entry weapon is the submachine gun Heckler & Koch MP5.
-When long range firepower is needed RAID operators use the SIG SG551 Commando rifle chambered in 5.56mm caliber.
-The pistols used in RAID varies, but the most used are the Matra-Manurhin MR-73 .357 revolver, and the Beretta 92FS pistol with the extended 20 round magazine.
-The other personnel weapons such as the Glock 19 and Sig-Sauer family are gaining in popularity among RAID members.
+Usually, the RAID’s primary entry weapon was the submachine gun Heckler & Koch MP5.
+RAID operators use the SIG SG551 Commando rifle chambered in a 5.56mm caliber when long-range firepower is needed.
+The pistols used in RAID vary, but the most used are the Matra-Manurhin MR-73 .357 revolver and the Beretta 92FS pistol with the extended 20 round magazine.
+The other personnel weapons such as the Glock 19 and Sig-Sauer family are gaining popularity among RAID members.

-For its transportation needs, RAID has access to the entire Ministry of the Interior fleet of vehicles and aircraft.
-The unit also maintains several specially modified vehicles at its base for ground transport and for various tactics used in the situations such is hostage taking situations (train, bus, car, plane etc.).
+The unit has access to the entire Ministry of the Interior fleet of vehicles and aircraft for its transportation needs.
+The unit also maintains several specially modified vehicles at its base for ground transport and various tactics used in hostage-taking situations (train, bus, car, plane, etc.).